-For humans, cortisol replacement has been the standard medical treatment for elevated adrenal sex hormones for 65 years.
+In human healthcare, cortisol replacement has been standard medical practice for elevated adrenal sex hormones for 65 years.
 Sixty-five years.
 That’s a stunning difference between the two fields.
 Countless other treatments have been adapted from human medicine to veterinary medicine, but this one remains ignored.

 Difference in Dosing

 There are several distinctions between my SARDS protocol and Dr. Plechner’s protocol.
 The first distinction is in the dosing.
 Dr. Plechner’s protocol recommends higher doses and more potent forms of cortisol replacement as compared to my SARDS protocol.

 Dr. Plechner felt pressure to lower sex hormone levels quickly and show rapid results in his cases.
 Consequently, his doses supply more than a dog requires as a daily replacement dose.
 His doses are closer to anti-inflammatory or immunosuppressant levels.
 It’s not uncommon for dogs on his protocol to experience clinical signs/symptoms from the prescriptions in addition to the signs/symptoms they already experience from the elevated sex hormone steroids.